 When someone you love is affected by autism, Alzheimer's, Down syndrome, dementia or other cognitive conditions, the chance of him or her wandering and becoming lost is potentially high, and may lead to tragic consequences.

 Working hand in hand with public safety agencies, the SafetyNet service helps quickly find and bring your loved one home, providing you with additional protection and peace of mind.
-To learn more visit SafetyNet by LoJack online.
+To learn more visit SafetyNet online.

 Plymouth County Sheriff, Local PDS Partner To Bring New Service For People With Autism And Alzheimer's

 PLYMOUTH, MA – APRIL 28, 2011 – A new service that works directly with local law enforcement and is designed for people with autism and Alzheimer’s who are at risk of wandering is now available in almost every corner of Plymouth County.
-The Sheriff’s Department, local police departments and LoJack SafetyNet have worked together to bring the SafetyNet by LoJack service to 23 out of 27 communities in Plymouth County.
+The Sheriff’s Department, local police departments and SafetyNet have worked together to bring the SafetyNet service to 23 out of 27 communities in Plymouth County.

 L to R: Scott Martin Director Law Enforcement at SafetyNet, Marshfield Police Officer Ralph Polland, Plymouth County Sheriff Joseph D. McDonald Jr, Hanover Police Chief Walter Sweeney, Kathy Kelleher Vice President of SafetyNet, Marshfield Deputy Fire Chief Jack Beagle, and Pembroke Police Officer Rick Tenore.